-The Company is expected to receive its 28.47% share in 5% of the lease rental income from Trinoma Mall termed Depot Royalties as a result of the redemption of its redeemable preferred shares in Monumento Rail.
+The Parent Company is expected to receive its 28.47% share of the 5% the lease rental income from Trinoma Mall, (the "Depot Royalty Income") as a result of the redemption of its redeemable preferred shares in Monumento Rail.
 This revenue will be used to fund its operating expenses and to partially pay its debts to FEMI.

-The Company foresees that material funding may be required within the next twelve (12) months, in anticipation of the finalization and completion of the transactions relating to the acquisition by the Company of the equity interest of FEMI in Metro Solar.
-Metro Solar's main project is the development of the 65-megawatt solar farm project in Pililia, Rizal, which construction is expected to commence within the year 2020.
-The Company plans to raise the needed funds to finance this project through private placement and the eventual resumption of trading of its shares at the PSE.
+The Parent Company foresees that material funding maybe required within the next twelve (12) months, in anticipation of the finalization and completion of the transactions relating to the acquisition by the Parent Company of the equity interest of FEMI in Metro Solar.
+Metro Solar's main project is the development of the 65-megawatt solar farm project in Pililia, Rizal, which construction is expected to commence within the year 2022.
+The Parent Company plans to raise the needed funds to finance this project through private placement and the eventual resumption of trading of its shares at the PSE.

-The Company does not have plans for any product research and development within the same period.
+The Parent Company does not have plans for any product research and development within the same period.

-There are no expected purchases or sale of plant and significant equipment within the next 12 months as the Company is not engaged in any manufacturing business.
+There are no expected purchases or sale of plant and significant equipment within the next 12 months as the Parent Company is not engaged in any manufacturing business.